-Inactive or moved members will be reinstated to members by the staff when they begin to attend Rockland again.
+Inactive or moved members will be reinstated to membership when they begin to attend Rockland again.
+Those removed due to matters of unrepentant sin or divisiveness will be received with joy upon repentance and a majority vote by the elders (Luke 15:11-32).

 Amendments

 This constitution may be amended by a two-thirds vote of the voting members in attendance at a properly called annual or special congregational meeting, which is attended by at least 10% of the voting members.
-Page | 5
+The bylaws may be amended in the same manner with a majority vote of those present at a properly called annual or special congregational meeting.
 The complete text of any proposed change shall be communicated to the membership at least 30 days before the annual meeting in which the vote is to be taken or at least 72 hours before a special meeting in which the vote is to be taken.

-Any bylaws that are created to support this constitution shall also be amended in the same manner as this constitution.